openprovider/Openprovider-WHMCS-domains/README.md

-# Domain Module for WHMCS 8.6
+# Domain Module for WHMCS 8.x

-## Not Actively Maintained
-This domain registration module is compatible with WHMCS versions up to 8.6 and PHP 7.4.

-Currently, the module is not actively maintained by Openprovider.
-Pull requests will be reviewed, and potentially merged, but users are encouraged to fork and develop the current module to meet their needs.
+**Please note that this is a beta version of the Openprovider domain registrar module (compatible with PHP 8.1 and WHMCS 8.8.0, latest stable release) which is still undergoing final testing before its official release.
+If you notice any bugs or lack of functionality or other problems, please report it to [Openprovider Support team](https://support.openprovider.eu/hc/en-us/articles/360001674667-Contact-Openprovider-Support) immediately with all details (reseller_id, error details, screenshots, WHMCS, PHP version details, etc.) so that we can rectify issues accordingly.
+Your help in this regard is greatly appreciated!**

 ## Introduction
-The Openprovider WHMCS module integrates conveniently with your [Openprovider account](https://rcp.openprovider.eu/registration.php#/registration), allowing you to automate many domain provisioning and management tasks, such as registration, renewal, deletion, and updates to contact details.
+The Openprovider WHMCS module integrates conveniently with your [Openprovider account](https://cp.openprovider.eu/signup), allowing you to automate domain provisioning and management tasks, such as registration, renewal, deletion, updates to contact details, etc.

-The module keeps domain expiration dates and auto renew settings synchronized between your WHMCS installation and Openprovider account, making sure the correct domains get renewed each day.
+The module keeps domain expiration dates, status and auto renew settings synchronized (on all Pending Transfer, Pending Registration, and Active status domains) between your WHMCS installation and Openprovider account, making sure the correct domains get renewed each day.

 Additionally, the module allows you to use the Openprovider API to check for domain availability, increasing performance over the default domain availability check.

 Features

-- Domain registrations and transfers
+- Domain registrations, renewals and transfers
 - Domain updates
+- TLD Price Sync
 - Domain availability lookup service
 - Domain name spinning service
-- Extended Synchronization of domain data
+- Domain Sync using WHMCS native cron
 - Domain status synchronization reports
 - Renew domains upon transfer completion
+- DNSSEC management
+- DNS management (Openprovider Standard DNS)
+- Nameserver management (for domains registered through Openprovider)